Emergent Spacetime and Cosmic Inflation: Cosmic inflation from time-dependent matrices

 where $H: \mathbb{R}^{2n} \to \mathbb{R}$ is the Hamiltonian and $\kappa$ is a nonzero constant.
 Note that Eq. \eq{conf-def} implies

-Therefore the vector field $X$ is a Lie algebra generator of conformal infinitesimal transformations defined by Eq. \eq{cit-loc}.
+Therefore the vector field $X$ is a Lie algebra generator of conformal infinitesimal transformations.
 It is easy to solve Eq. \eq{conf-def} for the vector field $X$ and the result is given by

 where $X_H$ is a usual Hamiltonian vector field obeying $\iota_{X_H} \omega = dH$.
 Thus the Hamilton's equations are given by